-Dr. Levine joined Midwest Orthopaedics at Rush August 1, 2008.
+Dr. Levine joined Midwest Orthopaedics at Rush on August 1, 2008.
 His practice focuses on complex primary and revision hip and knee reconstructions, as well as less invasive total joint replacement surgery.

 A medical graduate of Georgetown University School of Medicine, Dr. Levine completed his orthopedic residency at the NYU Hospital for Joint Diseases.
 Combined with his Adult Reconstructive Fellowship at Rush University Medical Center, Dr. Levine has trained at two of the top ten orthopedic hospitals in the nation.